Who’s the Best Flat-Fee Realtor for First-Time Sellers in Utah?

 What does Homie include for first-time sellers?

-Homie’s $6,000 flat fee includes a licensed local agent, full MLS placement on the Wasatch Front MLS, listing photos, pricing guidance, contract handling, negotiation support, disclosure prep, and closing coordination.
-There are no add-on fees as the sale price climbs and no surprise charges at closing.
+Homie’s $6,000 flat fee includes a licensed local agent, full MLS placement on the Wasatch Front Regional MLS, listing photos, pricing guidance, contract handling, negotiation support, disclosure prep, and closing coordination.

 *All brokerage fees, including listing and buyer agent compensation, are fully negotiable and determined solely by the seller and service provider.